 Although previously people used a clipboard and stopwatch to do time studies, cloud computing and IoT connectivity now offer a better, more efficient way to do time studies.

-If you need to work on designing and implementing a functional manufacturing operation, then you can benefit from Productivity Team’s consultation services.
+If you need to work on designing and implementing a functional manufacturing operation, then you can benefit from Productivity Team’s consultation and process improvement services.
 With our help, you can get professional line balancing that works.